(800) 570-5879

 Another report from German cybersecurity research firm KonBriefing.com lists all the known victims and shows the scope of the MOVEit hack with clear diagram illustrations.
 KonBriefing notes that Progress Software first published an explanation of the vulnerability and its fix on May 31, 2023, with periodic updates since then.

-Some affected organizations were breached when the Russian-language Cl0p group directly attacked their MOVEit transfer software, while others were victimized because Cl0p attacked one or more of their MOVEit-using service providers.
+Some affected organizations were breached when the Russian-language Cl0p group directly attacked their MOVEit transfer software.
+At the same time, others were victimized because Cl0p attacked one or more of their MOVEit-using service providers.

 Healthcare in the Public and Private Sector Hit

-• So far, the largest health data breach resulting from MOVEit occurred at the Colorado Department of Health Care Policy and Financing, where 4.1 million people were affected due to an attack on IBM which runs Colorado’s Medicaid program.
+- Another massive health data breach resulting from MOVEit occurred at the Colorado Department of Health Care Policy and Financing, where 4.1 million people were affected due to an attack on IBM, which runs Colorado’s Medicaid program.

-• The most recent healthcare victims include fourteen North Carolina medical providers who are customers of Nuance Communications, Inc. Nuance which used MOVEit, is a Microsoft company that markets speech recognition and artificial intelligence software.
+- Recent healthcare victims include fourteen North Carolina medical providers who are customers of Nuance Communications, Inc. Nuance, which used MOVEit, is a Microsoft company that markets speech recognition and artificial intelligence software.

-• Other healthcare victims include healthcare risk adjustment firm Cognisight, Harris Health, a healthcare system in Houston, Johns Hopkins University Health System, the University of Louisville Health System, AltaMed Health Services in Los Angeles, among others.
+- Other healthcare victims include healthcare risk adjustment firm Cognisight, Harris Health, a healthcare system in Houston, Johns Hopkins University Health System, the University of Louisville Health System, and AltaMed Health Services in Los Angeles, among others.

 Preventive Advice for Healthcare

-The AHA Cybersecurity Advisory lists twenty specific steps to take to minimize and manage risks posed by the Cl0p ransomware group.
+The AHA Cybersecurity Advisory lists twenty steps to minimize and manage risks the Cl0p ransomware group poses.

 Eight of the steps listed include: